 "What right," said I, "had the old gentleman to make any other gentleman jump?
 The little old dot-and-carry-one! who is he?
 If he asks me to jump, I won't do it, that's flat, and I don't care who the devil he is."
 The bridge, as I say, was arched and covered in, in a very ridiculous manner, and there was a most uncomfortable echo about it at all times—an echo which I never before so particularly observed as when I uttered the four last words of my remark.

-- In Heroes Of Olympus Leo and Hazel meet Echo, whose name is literally in the trope.
+- In The Heroes of Olympus, Leo and Hazel meet Echo, whose name is literally in the trope.

-- The aria "Treues Echo dieser Orten" from J.S.
-Bach's secular cantata Hercules auf dem Scheidewege.
+- The aria "Treues Echo dieser Orten" from Johann Sebastian Bach's secular cantata Hercules auf dem Scheidewege.
 Much of the music of this cantata, including this aria, was adapted into the fourth part of the Christmas Oratorio.

 - Trope Namer and Ur-Example (Older Than Feudalism): the Greek myth of Echo and Narcissus, told by the Roman writer Ovid.

 - The Inquisition in Bernstein's Candide delivers its judgments this way.

 Three Inquisitors: Are our methods legal or illegal?

 Three Inquisitors: Are we judges of the law, or laymen?